 Student issues that are not grievable under university policy are referred to the Curriculum Committee of the Nursing Program for resolution.
-The Governors State University policy regarding the grievance procedure may be found in the Student Handbook, in the section entitled Student Code of Conduct and Grievance Procedures.
+The Governors State University policy regarding the grievance procedure may be found in Policy 5.

 Department of Nursing Communications